-Career Readiness 11: 0.5 credits - This course provides students with a solid foundation to a successful future beyond high school.
-Students will continue to explore their interests and abilities, identify career options, and work to develop a college/career plan.
-Topics will include interviewing skills, completing job-related paperwork such as tax forms, planning for SAT/ACT exams and college applications, and skills needed to become a successful adult.
+Career Readiness 11: 0.5 credits - This course introduce students to the building blocks necessary to select and prepare for a career.
+Students explore their interests and abilities, identify career options, and work to develop a high school and college/career plan.
+Various topics are introduced, including effective speaking and listening skills, cover letters and resumes, and social networking.
+Students will also create a career portfolio.